Saskatchewan Highway 1: Origins

 The Special Projects Branch of the Department of Resources and Development administers the Trans–Canada highway Act checking specifications, and prior construction.
 The contributions from the Dominion Government to the provinces may be up to 50 per cent of the cost of construction approved by the Governor in council.
 The actual construction is controlled by each Provincial Highway Department respectively.
 The estimated length of mileage for Saskatchewan is 461 mi of the total 4933 mi.

-1957 saw the Saskatchewan portion of the Trans–Canada Highway come to completion, the first province to finish their section in Canada.
+The Saskatchewan portion of the Trans–Canada Highway come to completion in 1957; it was the first province to finish their section in Canada.
 The year 1962 saw the entire Canadian 7821 km highway completed which came to a total expenditure of $1.4 billion (about $18.26 billion today).
-The last of the highway between Moosomin and Wapella was twinned and opened on November 6, 2008 providing a completely twinned corridor.
+The last of the highway between Moosomin and Wapella was twinned and opened on November 6, 2008, providing a completely twinned corridor.
 The total cost of twinning was $217 million with the Canadian government contributing $59 million.